 American Marketing Association is a national organization for students interested in marketing.
 Our collegiate chapter of the AMA meets every week during the semester.
 The AMA strives to help members enhance their business and networking skills, most notably by attending AMA regional conferences.
 In addition, the AMA lends a helping hand to local organizations, such as Superior Alliance for Independent Living.
 For more information, please contact the current president, Olivia Stewart or the faculty co-advisors, Gary Brunswick and Yu-Shan (Sandy) Huang.

 Beta Alpha Psi (BAP)

 Beta Alpha Psi is a professional organization that actively engages in the professional development of students in the Accounting and Finance programs by coordinating an annual trip to a large metropolitan area, having professional speakers from the industry, and being involved in the professional atmosphere.
 The opportunity to serve the community and put forth efforts in fundraising activities is also available, and of course, the opportunity to increase your social network.
-For more information, please contact the current president, Shelby Talsma, or the faculty adviser Trent Batchelor.
+For more information, please contact the president, Keefer Edwards, or the faculty adviser Trent Batchelor.

 Gamma Iota Sigma (GIS)

 Gamma Iota Sigma is a national fraternity whose charter at NMU was incorporated in 2013.
 This organization strives to promote, encourage, and sustain student interest in risk management, insurance, and other related areas.
 GIS encourages high moral and scholastic achievement of its members through research activities and improved public relations in the risk management field.
-For more information, please contact the current president, Breah Carter, or the faculty adviser Linda Lawton.
+For more information, please contact the current president, Megan McGuire, or the faculty adviser Linda Lawton.
 For additional information visit the Gamma Iota Sigma website.

-Student Cybersecurity Association
+Student Cybersecurity Association (SCA)

 The Superior Fund (Student Managed Investment Fund)